bgerardi20/my-recipe-finder-node-capstone/README.md

 * The user can search for recipes by a keywords or key pharases.
 * The user can choose a recipe of intrest, and upload it to their personal library.
 * The user can modify the original recipe however they choose.
-* The user can view the orignal recipe url to get the directions.
 * The user can manually input directions into textbox to save for future use.
 * The user can delete a recipe from their library.